0xFustang/discord-songwhip/README.md

 1. Add a bot on the desired server (https://discord.com/developers/applications) - (Required: "Send message");
 2. Copy `Secrets.py.example` into `Secrets.py` and fill the values:
     - `DISCORD_TOKEN` - Token of the Discord bot;
-    - `DISCORD_GUILDID` - GuildID of the Discord server.
+    - `DISCORD_GUILDID` - GuildID of the Discord server;
+3. Setup the virtual enviromnent:
+    - `python3 -m venv venv`
+    - `source venv/bin/activate`
 3. Launch `discord-songwhip.py`.